-LAPD Seeks Man Who Allegedly Crashed Stolen Vehicle in Sun Valley, Leaving Passenger Dead
+Authorities Detain Man Who Allegedly Crashed Stolen Vehicle in Sun Valley, Leaving Passenger Dead: LAPD

-Police on Monday sought information about a man who allegedly crashed a stolen vehicle in Sun Valley, causing the death of one of his passengers and injuring the other.
+A man who allegedly crashed a stolen vehicle in Sun Valley, causing the death of one of his passengers and injuring the other, was taken into custody Monday evening, according to the Los Angeles Police Department.

-Oscar Armando Lopez was driving an unreported stolen Nissan Murano at around 3:30 a.m. on June 7 when he crashed into two parked vehicles and a street light , according to the Los Angeles Police Department.
+Oscar Armando Lopez was taken into custody at about 7:15 p.m. in the 7300 block of Tujunga Avenue in North Hollywood after his family viewed a news conference held by LAPD earlier in the day and contacted investigators, a news release stated.

-Lopez had been speeding on Sherman Way near Vineland Avenue when he lost control of the vehicle, investigators said.
+Lopez was driving an unreported stolen Nissan Murano at around 3:30 a.m. on June 7 when he crashed into two parked vehicles and a street light, police said.
+He had been speeding on Sherman Way near Vineland Avenue when he lost control of the vehicle, investigators said.

-His two passengers—23-year-old Juan Alberto Torres of Sun Valley and a 37-year-old woman whose name was not released—were ejected from the car, according to police.
-LAPD said it initially misstated the number of Lopez’s passengers.
+His two passengers — 23-year-old Jesus Alberto Torres of Sun Valley and a 37-year-old woman whose name was not released — were ejected from the car, according to police.
+LAPD said it initially misstated the number of Lopez's passengers, and though officials gave Torres' first name as Juan, his family said it was Jesus.

 Footage from the incident shows Lopez exiting the car and staying briefly before fleeing, LAPD added.